Ocu-Chlor Side Effects

 Generic Name: chloramphenicol ophthalmic

-Note: This page contains side effects data for the generic drug chloramphenicol ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Ocu-Chlor.
+Note: This document contains side effect information about chloramphenicol ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Ocu-Chlor.

 Applies to chloramphenicol ophthalmic: ophthalmic ointment, ophthalmic powder for solution, ophthalmic solution

-As well as its needed effects, chloramphenicol ophthalmic (the active ingredient contained in Ocu-Chlor) may cause unwanted side effects that require medical attention.
+Along with its needed effects, chloramphenicol ophthalmic (the active ingredient contained in Ocu-Chlor) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Pale skin